sharetribe/flex-docs/src/docs/the-new-sharetribe/the-new-sharetribe-tutorial/tutorial-listing-fields/index.md

 Now we have created our first custom listing field!
 Let's add two more.

 The next one is "Amenities".
 This time we want one sauna to have multiple amenities.
-The field should not bemandatory, as some saunas might not have any amenities.
+The field should not be mandatory, as some saunas might not have any amenities.
 There should be a search filter, but it can be under "More filters" menu.